imallick94/imallick94-portfolio/final project/final_project_ipsitamallick.md

 One strategy for creating engagement was to start the story with some minimal information and hard-hitting stats which encourages people to scroll more and find out more.
 I wanted the fictional character to be very personable so that users could empathize easily as well.
 So writing her dreams and the sad aspect of her having to drop out of school was important.

+## Process of creating the final data story page

-## Revising Wireframes based on feedback
+### Revising Wireframes based on feedback

 Based on user feedback, there were 3 main things I needed to rethink:
 - story structure: problem statement -(transition)- complexity of problem -(transition)- impacts -(transition)- call-to-action.